Australasian Society of Aesthetic Plastic Surgeons | 26 July 2018

 Specialist Plastic Surgeons have been trained to perform a large spectrum of plastic surgery procedures, but tend to narrow the focus of their practice into specific procedures in which they have particular expertise.

 Specialist Plastic Surgeons normally undergo extensive training in aesthetic surgery, maxillofacial surgery, paediatric plastic surgery and reconstructive surgery following trauma, burns or cancer treatment.
 Each branch of plastic surgery is based on the same principle of providing our patients with the best functional and aesthetic outcome.
 There is significant technical and intellectual overlap in the sub-specialties of plastic surgery.
 For example, the incision and muscle dissection used to repair a fracture of the eye socket is also used in aesthetic surgery to remove eyelid bags and excess skin.

 After completing the mandatory years of training in Plastic and Reconstructive Surgery, many Specialist Plastic Surgeons undertake a Fellowship to continue to gain further experience and training in specific branches of the specialty.
 Fellowships can be done within Australasia or abroad.

 Some other Surgeons use the term ‘Plastics’ in titles, such as Oncoplastic Surgeon or Facial Plastic Surgeon.
 Unfortunately, these surgeons are not Specialist Plastic Surgeons.
-The best way to determine if your surgeon is a Specialist Plastic Surgeon is to look for the initials FRACS (Plast) after their name and to check on the RACS website.
+The best way to determine if your surgeon is a Specialist Plastic Surgeon is to look for the initials FRACS (PLAS) after their name and to check on the RACS website.